EzeOnoky/Project-Base-Learning-6/README.md

 Note: Previously, in Ubuntu we used apt command to install packages, in RedHat/CentOS a different package manager is used, so we shall use yum command instead.

 #### Use *pvcreate* utility to mark each of 3 disks as physical volumes (PVs) to be used by LVM
-Above means on that you cant create the physical volume on a physical device, you have to create them on a partition which are xvdf1, xvdh1, xvdg1.
+Above means on that you cannot create the physical volume on a physical device, you have to create them on a partition which are xvdf1, xvdh1, xvdg1.

 *sudo pvcreate /dev/xvdf1*
 *sudo pvcreate /dev/xvdg1*